VCTLabs/foss-rst-presentations/hardened/hardened_system_profile.rst

 No issues found so far with switching on RELRO by default.
 It can make the executable image a little bit bigger (on average by half a page i.e. 2K bytes) which may be of interest for targets with extremely limited memory.

-Some packages still have issues with BIND_NOW, and it has to be relaxed somewhat for them:
+Some packages may still have issues with BIND_NOW, and it has to be relaxed somewhat for them:

   * Xorg - some drivers consist of several libraries which are co-dependent, and the modules frequently have references to modules that they load.
   * transcode - relies on lazy binding to be able to load its modules; the issues are similar to the X issues.